dazinator/Dazinator.Extensions.Options.ItemChanged/README.md

 ## IOptionsItemChangesMonitor

-If all you care about is being notified of differences on an items / list / array property, you can call `AddOptionsItemChangeMonitor()` to register this as a service in its own right:
+If you care about being notified of differences on an items / list / array property, you can call `AddOptionsItemChangeMonitor()` to register this as a service in its own right:

 ```csharp